This Modern Foreign Languages (French & Spanish) course 2XW5 leads to PGCE (M)QTS. The significance of the

 This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with St Mary’s University, Twickenham.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

-WLTSA enables you to choose your main host school at application.
+WLTSA enables you to choose your main host school.
 Later, if there is a teaching vacancy and they want to keep you at the end of the training, you can be employed fairly seamlessly for the following year without the post being advertised.
 By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool each year.

 As a guide: Typical timetable

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.